 In the past decade, the industry has announced 2G, 3G, 4G, LTE and now the fifth generation of wireless, 5G.
 It promises faster connections and fewer delays in the transfer of data.
 But can 5G deliver on its promises?

-The Federal Communications Commission (FCC), noting 5G’s potential scope and effect on the overall population, proposed $9 billion for 5G investments in rural areas in 2019.
-Led by current chairperson Ajit Pai, the FCC 5G Fast Plan was released this past December to push the rollout into high gear.
+The Federal Communications Commission (FCC), noting 5G’s potential scope and effect on the overall population, established a $9 billion fund for 5G investments in rural areas in 2020.
+Led by former chairperson Ajit Pai, the FCC 5G Fast Plan was released in December 2019 to push the rollout into high gear.

 What is the FCC 5G Fast Plan?